Rephonic

 Recent Guests

-Former diplomat with extensive experience in the Foreign Service, particularly in Venezuela.
+Former ambassador with extensive experience in the Foreign Service, military veteran, author, and current professor

 Richard Saunders